cnell7/Scattergories/README.md

 ## Installation

-Clone the repository then run **npm install** in both the Scattergories directory and the client directory.
+Clone the repository.
+Then, run **npm install** in both the Scattergories directory and the client directory.

 ## Front End
 ```bash